 Difference between collocation, fixed expression and idioms?
 Thank you for your question!

 Collocations, fixed expressions and idioms all relate to the combination of words.
 7 Homophone Mistakes to Avoid.
 When you’re speaking out loud, homophones sound alike, but when you’re writing them out, it’s a different story.

 Though they have the same pronunciation, homophones may have slightly different spellings and totally different definitions.
+Since using the wrong one can completely change the meaning of your statement, it’s important to make sure you have the right word in mind.
 Affect vs. Effect.
 Confusing Sentences That Actually Make Sense.
 Let’s face it: Sometimes the English language can be downright bizarre.

 Written language was historically regarded as the language of the ‘learned,’ given that few people could read or write.
-It also had permanence (written records can be preserved for hundreds of years, and it is only recently that speech recordings became an achievable technology for most of us), and it was thought to be of a higher standard and quality (often summed up as having “better” or more “correct” grammar).
-You can read more about this biased view of written language over spoken language in the online book “The Written Language Bias” by Peter Linell.
 10 Best Grammar Resources for Professionals.
 No matter how much we language lovers might chafe at lax writing styles, the proper use of grammar carries different weight depending on the circumstances.